buffer-Studio/SSMS/README.md

 ## 🔧 Troubleshooting

 **Backend won't start:**
-- Check if MongoDB Docker container is running: `docker ps | grep mongodb`
+- Check if port 8000 is available
-- Verify port 8000 is available
+- Verify Python 3.11+ is installed: `python3 --version`
-- Check MongoDB connection string in `.env` file
+- Check if SQLite3 is available: `python3 -c "import sqlite3; print('SQLite OK')"`
-- Ensure Docker is installed and running
+- Ensure all Python dependencies are installed

-**MongoDB connection issues:**
-- Restart MongoDB container: `docker restart mongodb`
-- Check container logs: `docker logs mongodb`
+- Check backend logs for specific error messages

-- Verify authentication credentials in connection string
+**Database issues:**
+- SQLite database file `ssms.db` is created automatically in `backend/` directory
+- If database is corrupted, delete `backend/ssms.db` and restart backend
+- No manual database setup required

 **Frontend won't connect:**
 - Ensure backend is running on port 8000